Switching from conda to pixi

 Option 2: pixi shell-hook

 Use pixi shell-hook to emit the activation commands and eval them.
-This effectively activates the environment inside the script:
+This activates the environment inside the script:

 #!/bin/bash